How You Can Recover the Losses Caused by Your Franchisor

 Although no franchisee wishes to concern himself with the possibility of entering into litigation with his franchisor, the possibility does exist.
 Accordingly, you should be aware of your legal rights and the legal strategies for: (1) resolving the problem, (2) avoiding termination and (3) recovering compensation in the event the franchisor has acted in a manner that has caused injury to your franchise or business.

-If any problems begin to arise between you and your franchisor, you should not hesitate to immediately contact an attorney that specializes and exclusively practices Franchise Law.
+If any problems begin to arise between you and your franchisor, you should not hesitate to immediately contact an attorney that exclusively practices Franchise Law.
 You do not wish to retain an attorney whose practice includes multiple areas of the law, thus reducing his knowledge and time commitment to Franchise Law.
 This is when you most need to consider seeking competent legal advice to plan a future course of action.

 The worst possible thing a franchisee can do when problems arise is nothing.
 Too often, when problems arise (due either to the external business environment or some act of the franchisor), the franchisee has a feeling of helplessness and disbelief.
 These feelings of helplessness and disbelief often lead to inaction and the loss of valuable rights.
 The longer you wait, the more difficult it will be to recover the monies that are due to you that you could obtain in court.
 If the franchisor wishes to act quickly, the franchisee can lose everything with in a matter of days.
-Accordingly, once a problem begins it is extremely important that the franchisee immediately seek an attorney that specializes and exclusively practices Franchise Law.
+Accordingly, once a problem begins it is extremely important that the franchisee immediately seek an attorney that exclusively practices Franchise Law.

 If you have fallen behind on your royalty payments and/or other sums due to the franchisor, be wary of the potential of receiving a default notice.
 Your franchise agreement is a contract and you must always expect the franchisor will act in accordance with that contract against your interests, including the termination of your franchise.
 There are ways of avoiding termination.
 First, the franchisee can negotiate a written solution to the problem, such as a written extension of the due date and written payoff schedule.
-The franchisee must be certain not to accept oral promises and must never execute a release without first speaking with an attorney that specializes and exclusively practices Franchise Law.
+The franchisee must be certain not to accept oral promises and must never execute a release without first speaking with an attorney that exclusively practices Franchise Law.
 If your franchise agreement is terminated, it will be very difficult to prove the oral promises.
 In addition, most franchise agreements expressly exclude any reliance on oral promises or representations.

 Sometimes, as part of negotiating a problem (or in granting a franchisee a franchise renewal), the franchisor will request that the franchisee execute a release of claims.
 This release usually states that the franchisee agrees to release (i.e., give up) all rights to sue the franchisor for past acts which may have caused harm to the franchisee.
 The release will usually include all acts of the franchisor and his agents.
 The release will prevent you from suing the franchisor in the future for any losses that you incurred.
 Therefore, if you execute a release, you may be giving away valuable legal rights.
 For instance, if sales at your franchise are depressed due to encroachment, signing a release may prevent you from ever recovering from the franchisor for any damage (past, present or future) caused by the encroachment.
 Thus, if your financial problems are caused by something that the franchisor has done, signing a release may act to prevent you from ever recovering for the harm caused to you by the franchisor.
-This should never be done without first consulting with an attorney that specializes and exclusively practices Franchise Law
+This should never be done without first consulting with an attorney that exclusively practices Franchise Law

 Although nobody wishes to think about the possibility of having problems with their franchise and franchisor, the prudent franchisee knows his legal rights and prepares for the possibility of one day having to deal with such problems.
 Accordingly, a franchisee should at least educate himself in advance, as to what to do and what not to do, in the event a problem does arise.
 In this way, if a problem ever does arise, the franchisee will have given himself a fighting chance.